PromptECO/clariform/README.md

 Coming soon: "Painless linting & formatting for Clarity."

+Finds and automatically fixes problems in Clarity code.

-The initial version only validates the syntax of a Clarity contract file, but it's a start... stay tuned.
+The initial version has limited functionality, but it's a start:

+1. Validate the syntax of a Clarity contract file.
+2. Fix confusing indentation and dangling close-parens.

-Please check it out and post eventual feedback, suggestions or requests on the issue tracker.
+Please take it for a spin and post your feedback on the issue tracker.

-## Roadmap

-√ Validate the syntax of Clarity contract code

-- Format code with indentation
-- Correct missing parens
-- ...

 ## Usage